dmurraykauai/100-days-of-code/log.md

 **Today's Progress**: Finished Stephen Grider's GraphQL course.

 **Thoughts**: The course didn't actually end... there's more to come.
 Odd the last lesson wasn't quite buttoned up.
 Next plan:
-- settle on a project idea and go forward with it!
+Settle on a project idea and go forward with it!
 -- ddmachine.com remake.
 -- Using Grider's Lyrical app base, create "AmeriSlopes" which is a social graph of ski resorts in the US and assoicated runs on said mountain.
 Users can like a mountain, a run on that mountain, post photos of that run, leave comments / stories.

-- Use combination of Wes Bos React course and tie in the GraphQL to it.
+Use combination of Wes Bos React course and tie in the GraphQL to it.
 Use Node/Express for the server side.
 -- React, Redux, React Router, GraphQL, Apollo, Node.js / Express, MongoLab

 ###Day 60: February 27, 2017